danbatiste/draggable_div_js/README.md

 # draggable_div_js
-Modified W3School's code for draggable divs to work with margins (the original code causes any draggable element with a margin to fly away)
+Modified W3School's code for draggable divs to work for elements with margins (the original code causes any draggable element with a margin to fly away)